nickcharlton/site/posts/maker-faire-2013.md

 Overall, we had an interesting mix of people come over to the stand.
 A small proportion hadn't heard all that much about 3D printing, had seen the RepRap going and came over to see what was going on.
-A much larger proportion had heard of 3D printing and were subsquently rather impressed with what we were doing and indeed, impressed with the price of the kit we were promoting.
+A much larger proportion had heard of 3D printing and were subsequently rather impressed with what we were doing and indeed, impressed with the price of the kit we were promoting.
 And a few others knew quite a bit (these often had RepRap's or MakerBots or one of the many others that exist) and were more interested in us personally; that was pretty cool.